-- GET SERIOUS ABOUT HUNTING: Fortunately, my son is a serious deer slayer, who keeps us in meat for at least a large part of the year (HERE, HERE, and HERE --- but not necessarily HERE).
+- GET SERIOUS ABOUT HUNTING: Fortunately, my son is a serious deer slayer, who keeps us in meat for at least a large part of the year ( HERE and HERE).
 You'll be hard-pressed to find better quality protein than that from wild game.
 And if you really want to save money, do most (or all) of the processing yourself.

 - MAKE VEGETATION THE CENTERPIECE OF MEALS: Meat is great and I am a huge fan.
 However, going "Paleo" or LOW CARB does not mean you are on the meat diet.
 The simplest rule of thumb I have heard is to eat vegetation or animals that ate vegetation (HERE).
 Frozen vegetables are fine --- particularly in the Ozarks in the winter time.
 I also suggest you become a stir fry or "SKILLET" king / queen.
 There is almost no better way to incorporate small amounts of meat with copious amounts of kale, spinach, cabbage (I really like the purple) carrots, broccoli, sweet taters, etc. Bone-in soups are another excellent way to create delicious, cheap, meals, as is using a Crock Pot.
 Both allow you to use tougher (ergo 'cheaper') cuts of meat.
 Vegetation is relatively inexpensive, and does not mess with your BLOOD SUGAR the way that grains do.